KM329/food-delivery/README.md

-# Online Food Delivery App
+# 🛍️ Food Delivery App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.
+This project is a food ordering application with JWT authentication and multi-step checkout flow. version 15.1.3.

 ## Project Structure